elechouse/VoiceRecognitionV3/README.md

 [Back to index][index]
 [id15]: #set-power-on-auto-load-15
 #### Set Power On Auto Load (15)
+Use this command to enable or disable "Power On Auto Load" function.
 **Format:**
 | AA| 03 | 15 | 00 | 0A |  (disable auto load)
 | AA| 03+n | 15 | BITMAP | R0 | ... | Rn | 0A | (set auto load)